Gonzales ends 8-start skid, Mariners beat Márquez, Rockies

 Mariners: 1B Evan White will have surgery on his right hip to repair the labrum in the joint, manager Scott Servais said.
 White will rehab at Seattle’s spring training site in Arizona. ...
 LHP Justus Sheffield (left forearm strain) has started to throw but not off a mound. ...
 RHP Justin Dunn (right shoulder inflammation) will start throwing off a mound in the next week, Servais said.

 Rockies: Placed INF/OF Chris Owings on the 10-day injured list with a mallet finger of the left thumb and recalled Joe from Triple-A Albuquerque. ...
 OF Raimel Tapia remained was not in the lineup for the fourth straight game.
-He pinch-hit for the second time since the All-Star break.
+He pinch-hit for the second time since the All-Star break, walking in the ninth.

 TWICE IS BETTER